 Here is a complete list of construction vehicles and blind area diagrams: Construction Equipment Visibility-Diagram Lookup.

-Tools and attachments on vehicles can also create greater blind spots, reduce visibility, or swings that can increase the risk to workers being struck or pinned.
+Obstructions in the driver's line of sight, including mirrors, door and window posts, tools, and attachments on vehicles can create blind spots, reduce visibility, or swings that can increase the risk to workers being struck or pinned.
 You must know the equipment swing radius, such as how far can it reach, move, or rotate.

-Here are a few ways to protect yourself when working near heavy equipment:
+Ways to protect yourself when working near heavy equipment include the following:

-If employees are in the backing zone or it is reasonable to expect employees will enter the backing zone behind a dump truck, the vehicle must have an operable automatic reverse signal alarm which is both audible above the surrounding noise level and can be heard at least fifteen feet from the rear of the vehicle.
+If it is reasonable to expect employees will enter the backing zone, the vehicle must have an operable automatic reverse signal alarm which is both audible above the surrounding noise level and can be heard at least fifteen feet from the rear of the vehicle.

 Spotters are a proven method of protecting employees on foot behind vehicles with an obstructed view, but spotters themselves can be at risk for injury or even death.
 Employers can implement the following actions to help keep spotters safe: